Stephenson Holt Author

 Sarah, who speaks her mind with absolutely no attached filters looked surprised.
 “Didn’t you call him shit-head Ash?
 I thought everyone did.
 To be honest I thought he was a stop gap for you while you found someone decent and that’s why you eventually kicked him out.
 Anyway, when all the mobiles started ringing with your news that’s what I guessed.”

 “Look, everyone.”
 My voice was slightly raised with frustrated anger, reminding me that Cam had said that these chats would be difficult in a busy and noisy bar.
 “I did not kick Brad out and I never called him shit-head and I didn’t realise that you all did.
 I was in love with him and maybe I still am, maybe, slightly, so no, I do not want your help in fixing me up with a bloke tonight, thank you very much.
-My plan is to enjoy myself while staying relatively sober and single, maybe just getting stupid drunk, and then be able to get a cab home and sleep.
-I have a busy day planned for tomorrow which will involve not having too much of a hangover, gathering up anything that relates to Brad, bagging it all up, placing it in the shed, informing him of its whereabouts , getting the locks changed on my apartment and maybe having a good cry while feeling sorry for myself.
-I can’t see any bloke wanting to share that day with me.”
+My plan is to enjoy myself while staying relatively sober and single, maybe just getting stupid drunk, and then to be able to get a cab home and to sleep - on my own.
+I have a busy day planned for tomorrow which will involve not having too much of a hangover, gathering up anything that relates to Brad, bagging it all up, placing it in the downstairs store room, informing him of its whereabouts, getting the locks changed on my apartment and maybe having a good cry while feeling sorry for myself.”

 Joanne gave a dirty laugh but often did.
 “Who is talking about the daytime tomorrow girl.
 Back to his, or back to yours, do the biz, then your cab home or a cab for him and do all your packing tomorrow without the tears and with a smile on your face.
 You are single remember.”

-“Thanks Jess,” my voice I know sounded sarcastic.
+“Thanks Jess,” my voice I knew sounded sarcastic.
 “I knew you would be the one to understand that I’m not quite ready for a relationship just now, it being three days since the last one finished.”
-The lemon-drop hit the back of my throat as if it was waking it out os slumber after being put to sleep by the white wine.
+The lemon-drop hit the back of my throat as if it was waking it out of slumber after being put to sleep by the warm, white wine.
+I felt it trickle down my throat like volcanic larva and settle in an empty stomach that had expected food.
 Maybe it tasted too nice, even more-ish.

-I didn’t think I’d been sat very long but Cam’s voice asking the toilet area generally “are you alright” produced a flush of nothing in particular and also produced me.
+I didn’t think I’d been sat for very long but Cam’s voice asking the toilet area generally “are you alright” produced a flush of nothing in particular and then produced me.

 Cam was smiling.
 “I’ve convinced them to move on.
 That new club that opened last month.
 Sam and Taylor went there last Saturday with hubbies in tow and said it was okay and probably good for a Friday girlie night.
 Like you said, you and Brad weren’t married.
 Imagine being married to an Eastern European and having to wear trousers to go out like those two.
-There must be an upside to their marriages but I don’t know what it is.”
+There must be an upside to their marriages but I don’t know what it is.
+We can only guess.”
+Her eyes went wide in a dirty sort of way but it couldn’t produce a smile on my face.

-It has always been a problem, us being nine women together, because wherever we went it involved two taxis.
-Some larger taxis took six passengers, others four so there was no logical way to split costs.
-Years ago there used to be friendly discussions over who would travel in each cab, splitting by four costing each of us more than splitting by five.
+There had always been a problem, us being nine women together, because wherever we went locally, it involved two taxis.
+Some larger taxis took six passengers, others only four so there was no logical way to split costs.
+Years ago, there used to be friendly discussions over who would travel in each cab, splitting by four costing each of us more than splitting by five.
 These days the four and the five are always the same girls and we chip into a kitty to fork out for the two cabs, like the sensible adults that we are not.

-We arrived at the said club and walked straight in, there being no queue, and that did not bode well and gave me something else to grumble about, except I couldn’t grumble, it being me that had insisted on moving on.
+We arrived at the said club and walked straight in, there being no queue and nobody to object to the way that Alexis was dressed and that did not bode well and gave me something else to grumble about, except I couldn’t grumble, it being me that had insisted on moving on.

 “It’s early,” Taylor defended her club choice.
 “I did say we should have stayed in the last place for some more shots.”

 She was generally ignored, well, I ignored her anyway, and even if we were still bar-propping, a shuffle to the music was appreciated and it was loud enough to not be able to have general conversation, only one to one comments.
-As the night went on, the shots took more and more of an effect on me, some of the girls were dancing but I was still sober enough to be thinking that it was a little early to announce that I was getting a cab home without the girls demanding that I stay.
-They had convinced me to join them on continuing to drink shots and if I’m honest, their intended cure was beginning to work.
+As the night went on, the shots took more and more of an effect on me and my empty stomach, some of the girls were dancing but I was still just about sober enough to be thinking that it was a little early to announce that I was getting a cab home without the girls demanding that I stay.
+They had convinced me to join them by continuing to drink shots and if I’m honest, their intended cure was beginning to work and my head had stopped concentrating on sane things.

 “My round.”
 The slurred words came from Taylor who was clearly enjoying being away from hubby for the night.
 “Same again?”
-She shouted too loudly into my ear.
+She shouted too loudly into my ear, nearly bursting an ear drum.

 “Please Taylor.
 I’ll neck this one and help you with the other drinks.”

-Taylor waved her hands about at one of the barmen in semaphore that indicated “I want to be served,” then eventually handed me my drink, then another before I could drink mine, and then another and she clearly believed I was an octopus and could carry nine drinks somehow while she did the biz with her credit card.
-She’d told me which was which but I lost the thread after the third one and wondered if the girls could tell they had the wrong drink or even care at this stage.
+Taylor waved her hands about at one of the barmen in semaphore that spelled out “I want to be served,” then eventually handed me my drink, then another before I could drink mine, and then another and she clearly believed I was an octopus and could carry nine drinks somehow while she did the biz with her credit card.
+She’d told me which was which but I lost the thread after the third one and wondered if the girls would be able to tell if they had the wrong drink or even care at this stage.

 “Can I help you with those?”